abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     Can be used for GW.

 ## F:
+   Needs GW version

    * F.psp8: Default version with (2s, 2p) in valence and one d-projector for unbound 3d.

 ## Ne
+  Needs GW version
 These pseudos are without nlcc since modeling 1s core density without spoiling convergence is not trivial

   * Ne.in: Default version with (2s, 2p) in valence.

   * Ne-high.in: Similar to Ne.in but with smaller core radii.
-Requires GW version.

 ## Na